Photo by Lulu Gargiulo

 James Jordan chalk drawing of Yali dancing the debut concert, August 2020

-Yali began to collaborate with double bass improviser Paul Erhard in 2020 in Michigan.
+Yali began to collaborate through dance with double bass improviser Paul Erhard in 2020 in Michigan.
 Yali and Paul immediately had a strong connection and began to base their work on improvisation and the freedom of the present moment.
-In 2021 they meet again to further deepen their research.
+In 2024, Yali and Paul have branched out from their duo work to collaborate with dancer Benjamin Cheney and double bass improviser Betsy Soukup in Improvisation Quartet.
+Since 2022, saxophonist Yali and Paul have been exploring sonic worlds the blend jazz and modal improvisation.